Three Ways to Shift Loneliness

 Within minutes, I bumped into an acquaintance.
 We chatted for a little while and she said she wanted to join me at the book launch.
 We got front row seats and then I won a door prize – a tea set from China.
 I invited my newfound friend over for the first of many cups of tea together.

-3) When you’re saying yes, loneliness isn’t there
+3) Stay open to life: When you’re saying yes, loneliness isn’t there

 Now if I feel lonely, I know that I’m not opening myself up to participating in life.